 Colombia is a beautiful country filled with friendly people, stunning landscapes, and a rich culture.
-Unfortunately though, it is also a bit misunderstood.
+Unfortunately though, it has also been a bit misunderstood.

 Its reputation from the violence in the 1990’s does not seem to have left it just yet.
 When I decided to go to Colombia, the main reactions I got from people initially included things like “OMG!
 Why?”
 “Is it even safe?”
-“You are going to get shot!”
-“What will you even do there?!”- while all said with the best of intentions, the drug cartel war-ridden Colombia of old has said goodbye- leaving us with the beautiful Colombia of now.
+“You are going to get shot!” : while said with the best of intentions, the drug cartel war-ridden Colombia of old has said goodbye- leaving us with the beautiful Colombia of now.